codesandbox/codesandbox-client/packages/homepage/content/articles/csbpod-takeaway-1/index.md

 This was a point Charlie made in her podcast episode and I think this is a step we often overlook.

-> "Maybe I pause that project and then I know that I'll get back to it later when I have more knowledge or when I re- frame the question in a way that I can actually be achieved.
+> "Maybe I pause that project and then I know that I'll get back to it later when I have more knowledge or when I re-frame the question in a way that it can actually be achieved.
 So to me, that's my way of finishing things.

 It's okay to adjust the scope of your project.
 Learning that your project goal was too ambitious or having a busy schedule that doesn't allow for lots of project building is completely normal.
 It's an inevitable part of being a developer who builds side projects.